lbwang95/RSP/README.md

-# Efficiently Answering Reliable Shortest Path Queries in Stochastic Road Networks
+# NRP: A Fast Index for Reliable Shortest Path Queries in Stochastic Road Networks
 This repository contains the source code and data for this paper.

 Usage